 Out of total 47 respondents in young age group, 24, 19 and 4 were having low, medium and high level of adoption, respectively.
 The adoption level in adult age group had 31.82, 40.91 and 27.27% in low, medium and high level of adoption, respectively.
 While, in old age group, the adoption level recorded 6.90, 10.34 and 82.76 % respondents in low, medium and high, respectively (Table 2).
 The high adoption was recorded higher in old age group compared to others, because they had more experience of fennel cultivation.
 This revealed that there existed positive and significant association between age of respondents and adoption of fennel production technology.
-The present finding is in conformity with that of Singh and Chauhan who found that age had negative and significant correlation with adoption of mung bean production technology [9].
+The present finding is in conformity with that of Singh and Chauhan who found that age had significant correlation with adoption of mung bean production technology [5].
+Patel et al. revealed that the correlation coefficient was found non-significant, which indicates that age did not have any relationship with the knowledge level of cumin growers [6].